kashisau/player-build/README.md

   * Property distribution through component composition

 ## Downloading and building this project
-This build observes an [MIT License (below)](#mit-license), so you may download it to your local machine and build, run, modify and extend it at your leisure.
+This build observes an [MIT License (below)](#license), so you may download it to your local machine and build, run, modify and extend it at your leisure.

 ### Prerequisites
 This web application has been tested on the following environment:
-* Mac OS 11.1.3
+* Mac OS 10.13.4
-* Node.js 10.0.0
+* Node.js 10.1.0
 * NPM 5.1
 * git